champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-04-03-mini-storything-5.md

     URL: https://youtu.be/GptOuFICGhY
 ---

-## Assignment
+??? quote "Assignment"
     This is a pretty straightforward, lightweight individual assignment.
 Tell a story using either 10 still images, 10 short video segments, or a combination of both.
 You choose the topic, the characters, etc. You can use any tool you'd like to achieve it--slideshows, collage, video, PowerPoint, or something else.
 Once you're done, post it to the # Mini-things channel.

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/q_k8qYgirnI" title="YouTube video " frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>